PATROL BASE FIRES, AFGHANISTAN

 ||PATROL BASE FIRES, AF

-This work, Camp Pendleton Marines insert, clear Ghughori Baba, by Sgt Benjamin Crilly, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, N.C.
+Marine honored in Afghanistan as a true leader, mentor, friend, by Sgt Benjamin Crilly, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.